saltstack/salt/doc/topics/reactor/index.rst

     salt 'haproxy*' state.sls haproxy.refresh_pool 'pillar={new_minion: minionid}'

-Finally that data is availabe in the state file using the normal Pillar lookup syntax.
+Finally, that data is available in the state file using the normal Pillar lookup syntax.
 The following example is grabbing web server names and IP addresses from :ref:`Salt Mine <salt-mine>`.
 If this state is invoked from the Reactor then the custom Pillar value from above will be available and the new minion will be added to the pool but with the ``disabled`` flag so that HAProxy won't yet direct traffic to it.

 :file:`/srv/salt/haproxy/refresh_pool.sls`: